robotdestroy/Framer-Snippets-Library/readme.md

 ### Repeating

 This snippet allows you to create an infinite loop of two animations.
 The 'Halt' snippet will stop the repeating animation.

+### Slow Motion

+This will allow you view your prototypes in slow motion to more finely tune your animations.

 ## Drag